 Reduce the pollution causing lung disease and triggering asthma attacks in kids.

-Hold major polluters accountable for what they are dumping into our air and water.
+Hold major emitters accountable for what they are dumping into our air and water.

 Support more fuel choices for all Oregonians and expanded options for transit.

-Position Oregon as a leader in the 21st century economy and a center for innovation and growth.
+Position Oregon as a leader in the 21st century economy and a center for innovation.

 We will develop an economy with good jobs for families now and a clean energy future.

 As individuals, we take responsibility to keep Oregon clean.
 Major companies responsible for pollution should do so too.
-We have a moral obligation to our kids and grandkids to address climate change and end our dependence on oil and coal.
+We have a moral obligation to our kids and grandkids to address the climate crisis and end our dependence on oil, fracked gas, and coal.
 When times are hard, it feels like we have to choose between getting by now and giving our kids a better world.
-It shouldn’t be this way.
+With an equitable, clean energy transition, we can accomplish both.